tsatria03/CookyCraze/docks/readme.txt

 max_active
 The maximum number of quests the player can have active at once.
 Required quests always fill first, and random ones fill the remaining slots.

+require_all
+Controls whether the player must complete all active quests before prestige becomes available, or just one.

+true  = all active quests must be completed before the prestige button becomes available. false = completing any single active quest is enough to unlock the prestige option.

 Reroll settings.